 "Actually, we were giving you someone else's review.
 We need to find your evaluations and we will be back."

 In a war zone, you are surrounded by comrades and others who have your back and want you to survive.
-If you are a POW, there are people trying to rescue you.
-Not so in a law firm.
+If you are a POW, people are trying to rescue you.
+Not so in a firm.
 You are in an environment that may eventually try and expel you like a virus.

 All the people in litigation departments often lose their jobs when a few major cases settle.
 When the corporate market slows down, and it always does, corporate attorneys lose their jobs in droves.
 A mistake an attorney made years ago could suddenly come back to haunt him in a malpractice lawsuit and his career could suddenly be over.

-There are all sorts of threats to an attorney's career inside of a law firm that are incredibly stressful.
+There are all sorts of threats to an attorney's career inside of an incredibly stressful firm.
 Even a simple mistake an attorney makes can end his career.

 "Yes, I did last night," he said.